 For people needing social care support

 A review is an opportunity for you to discuss with us the support you are receiving and to think about what is working well for you and your family and what might need to change.
-We also want to make sure that you are getting the best support for the money available to you and to see if there have been any changes in your informal and community support networks.
-We can also discuss whether the way you receive your personal budget is the best for you and what you want to achieve.
+We also want to make sure that you are getting the best support available to you and to see if there have been any changes in your informal and community support networks.

 It’s important that we work together to make sure things are going well for you and that you are able to be as independent as possible.
 We will make sure that the review focuses on what is important to you.